1998 Thurston High School shooting: Perpetrator

-Kip's parents enrolled him in anger management and had him evaluated by a psychologist, Jeffrey Hicks.
-Kinkel saw the psychologist over a period of six months.
-He was diagnosed with depression and began a prescription for Prozac.
-Eight weeks later, Kip, his mother, and Hicks agreed that Kinkel was doing well enough to stop the sessions.
+Kinkel's parents enrolled him in anger management and had him evaluated by Hicks.
+Kinkel saw him over a period of six months in sessions with his mother (his father did not attend since, according to Kip's sister Kristin, William did not believe psychiatric treatment was very effective, likening it to chiropractic).
+Kip was diagnosed with depression and began a prescription for Prozac.
+Eight weeks later, Hicks and the Kinkels agreed that Kip was doing well enough to stop the sessions.
 However, Kip did not refill his Prozac prescription when it ran out in late 1997.
+In December, William Kinkel confided about Kip's problems to Dan Close, whom he had just met at the San Diego Airport, once he learned that Close specialized in antisocial behavior and juvenile delinquency.
+"I told Bill that raising kids is the toughest thing we'll ever do," Close said after the shooting.
+"And Bill said, 'If we survive.'"

 Eventually, Kinkel began to have paranoid delusions, believing that the government had implanted a computer chip in his brain and that the Chinese were going to invade the West Coast.
 He described three voices that were in his head: "Voice A", who commanded Kinkel to commit violent acts, "Voice B", who repeated insulting and depressive statements at Kip's expense, and "Voice C", who constantly echoed what A and B said.
 He claimed he felt angry at God for being subjected to these voices (to the extent that he believed in God), and that it was Voice A who instigated the killing of his parents and the subsequent attack at the school.

 Kinkel exhibited signs of paranoid schizophrenia, the full extent of which became apparent only after his trial.
 He had gone to great lengths to hide any symptoms due to a fear of being labelled abnormal or "mentally retarded", being disliked by girls, or being institutionalized.
 After the shooting, he told examining psychiatrists about how he would hear voices in his head since he had turned 12, which were so insistent that he considered self-harm to suppress them.
 Instead, he tried to drown them out by playing loud music on his headphones, and bike riding.

-Events prior to shooting
+In January 1997, Kinkel kicked a large rock off a highway overpass, which then landed on a car passing underneath, damaging it.
+In response, Faith made her son memorize the Lord's Prayer.
+She told a friend she believed it would be beneficial.